oalfonso-o/mkdocs/docs/posts/mailserver.md

 So let's start, first we need to install Certbot and NGINX

+!!! info inline end ""

+    certbot v1.30.0 used in this post
+    nginx v1.18.0 used in this post

 ``` bash linenums="1"
 apt install certbot
 apt install nginx
 ```
+&nbsp;<br>
 !!! info ""

     We need our nginx service running, we can check it with `systemctl status nginx` and in case it's not running we can start it with `systemctl start nginx`